History of AnV Guild Rules

 Q: I am topping meters on all fights, 90%+ on WoL all over the board!
 Why I’m not Core raider?!

 A: You are not ticking other boxes, Core is not defined by just plain numbers.

-A: Well, apart from that you are missing on numbers all over the board.
+A: Well, check whether you are not missing numbers too much.
 You are great on special tasks but there’s few more things you need to improve to get up to Core level.
 It’s still not enough.